CSCfi/pebbles-deploy/Installation_for_local_development.md

 ```

-Note the image pull policies that make it possible to use locally built images already present in Docker.
+Note the image pull policies that make it possible to use locally built images already present in container runtime.

 ## Deploy Pebbles